redwin21/trad-vs-sport/README.md

     <td><img src='analysis/images/climber_styles.png' align='center' style='width: 800px;'></td>
 </p>

 With the data broken down in this way, we can take another look at route difficulty.
 This time, it'll be differentiated by the number of climbs, as opposed to the number of routes we looked at earlier.
 The distinction here is that only one of each route exists, but many climbers have climbed each one.
-The failures seem to have higher difficulties than the successes, which makes sense, climbers push themselves.
+The failures seem to have higher difficulties than the successes, which makes sense because climbers push themselves.
+It is interesting that the trad failures average is not much higher than the sport success average.
+Some climbers push themselves less on trad than on sport.

 <p align='middle'>
     <td><img src='analysis/images/climbs_difficulty.png' align='center' style='width: 800px;'></td>